Nicola Marzari

-Nicola Marzari is a computational materials scientist and condensed-matter physicist known for his contributions to electronic-structure theory, data-intensive materials discovery, and open research infrastructures.
+Nicola Marzari is a computational materials scientist and condensed-matter physicist known for his contributions to electronic-structure theory, transport theories, data-intensive materials discovery, and open research infrastructures.
 He is Professor and Chair of Theory and Simulation of Materials at the École polytechnique fédérale de Lausanne (EPFL) and heads the Laboratory for Materials Simulations at the Paul Scherrer Institute (PSI).
 In July 2025 the Cavendish Laboratory announced his appointment as the next Cavendish Professor of Physics at the University of Cambridge, to be taken up in 2026.

 Education and career

 Marzari received a Laurea in physics from the University of Trieste and a PhD in physics from the University of Cambridge.
 He held the Toyota Chair for Materials Processing at the Massachusetts Institute of Technology, where he was on the faculty from 2001 to 2011, and was the inaugural Statutory Chair of Materials Modelling at the University of Oxford (UK), where he directed the Materials Modelling Laboratory in 2010–11.
 He joined EPFL in 2011 as Chair of Theory and Simulation of Materials and, since 2014, has been founding director of the Swiss National Centre of Competence in Research MARVEL.